mezzio/mezzio/docs/book/v2/cookbook/setting-locale-depending-routing-parameter.md

 ## Setting up the route

-If you want to set the locale depending on an routing parameter, you first have to add a locale parameter to each route that requires localization.
+If you want to set the locale depending on a routing parameter, you first have to add a locale parameter to each route that requires localization.

 In the following examples, we use the `locale` parameter, which should consist